-- 7. Incentives and Disincentives: The government is paying a post-construction incentive of Rs.12,000 (enhanced in SBA) to those households that construct a household toilet.
+- 8. Incentives and Disincentives: The government is paying a post-construction incentive of Rs.12,000 (enhanced in SBA) to those households that construct a household toilet.
 Technological choice is offered and technical guidance is available.
-Some overenthusiastic Gram Panchayat Presidents go to the extent of declining to offer any official support to people who do not pay heed to constructing a toilet.
+Some over-enthusiastic Gram Panchayat Presidents go to the extent of declining to offer any official support to people who do not pay heed to constructing a toilet.
 There are also incidents reported that the Gram Panchayat Presidents demand Family Ration Card be surrendered in the event of households refusing to construct toilets.
 These are some of the disincentives being used to make people construct toilets.
-There is also fine imposed by some Panchayats, on households that continue to go searching bushes for defecating. - 8.
+There is also fine imposed by some Panchayats, on households that continue to go searching bushes for defecating. - 9.
 Revolving funds: The SBA Guidelines approves providing a lump sum to the districts to be used as revolving fund for construction of household toilets.
 It is expected to undo the financial constraints.
-There are NGOs and INGOs that already some are operationalising this idea.
+There are some NGOs and INGOs that are already operationalising this idea.
 Keeping Rs.50 lakhs as a revolving fund can enable purchase of construction materials, to get started with the construction.
 Once the subsidy is released from the government, money borrowed from the revolving fund is repaid by the beneficiaries, or adjusted against the advance made.
 This fund keeps revolving amongst the community until everyone owns a toilet (GT, 2013).
-This can solve the problem of the poor people complaining that they have no money to invest initially to be able to get the subsidy from government later on.
+This can solve the problem of the poor people complaining that they have no money to invest initially to be able to get the subsidy from government later on. - 10.
+Rural Sanitary Mart: Arranging for materials to construct toilet is generally laborious.
+This is a reason for many not wanting to take the trouble of applying for constructing toilets, although they wish to make use of the subsidy and own a toilet.
+In such cases, rural sanitary marts (shops in the nearby town where they sell all the sanitary ware) can be put in touch with people (UN, 2003).
+They can supply materials in bulk (for a group of 5 6 households) at reasonable rates, and the transport costs can considerably come down in such cases.
+All that is required is taking personal responsibility to make things fall in place, rather than being mechanical and rule-oriented.